vcsjones/vcsjones.dev/_posts/2017-02-17-the-pains-of-deploying-https-certificates.md

 ---

-There's been some discussion recently about how long an x509 certificate should be valid for for Certificate Authorities that are members of the CA/B Forum.
+There's been some discussion recently about how long an x509 certificate should be valid for if they were issued by a Certificate Authority that is a member of the CA/B Forum.

 Currently, the limit is 39 months, or three and a quarter years.
 This means that operationally, a certificate from a CA must be changed at least every 39 months.